phalcon/documentation/docs/application-micro.md

 }
 ```

-**Response Middleware**
+#### Response Middleware
 This middleware is responsible for manipulating our response and sending it back to the caller as a JSON string.
-Therefore, we need to attach it to the `after` event of our Micro application.
+Therefore we need to attach it to the `after` event of our Micro application.

 !!! warning "NOTE"